stedman/stedman.dev/src/_posts/2020-05-11-watching-sass-in-11ty.md

 ## Conclusion

-I sincerely hope there's a better solution for kicking-off Sass builds from file changes.
-If you can enlighten me, please reach out on [Twitter @stedman](https://twitter.com/stedman).
+I sincerely hope there's a better solution for kicking-off Sass builds on file change events.
+If you know of a better way, please reach out on [Twitter @stedman](https://twitter.com/stedman).

 Until then, I'll be happily updating Sass and watching the changes show up in my browser.